seqeralabs/docs/multiqc_docs/modules/picard.md

 ### Coverage Levels

-It's possible to customise the HsMetrics _"Target Bases 30X"_ coverage and WgsMetrics _"Fraction of Bases over 30X"_ that are shown in the general statistics table.
+It's possible to customize the HsMetrics _"Target Bases 30X"_ coverage and WgsMetrics _"Fraction of Bases over 30X"_ that are shown in the general statistics table.
 This must correspond to field names in the picard report, such as `PCT_TARGET_BASES_2X` / `PCT_10X`.
 Any numbers not found in the